fhiso/sources-and-citations/citation-elements.md

-In this example, the *datatype* of each string has been omitted on the assumption that it defaults to `rdf:langString` and is corrected via the mechanism specified in §3.4 of this standard.
+In this example, the *datatype* of each string has been omitted on the assumption that it defaults to `rdf:langString` and is corrected via the mechanism specified in {§default-datatypes} of this standard.

 This is an example of a *list-flattening format* that does not conform to this specification; a *list-flattening format* that does conform to